Brisbane's Best Hidden Cafes

 Straight off the streets of B-N-E, this hip hop speakeasy is only accessible via a seemingly innocuous, pastel-walled barbershop in Fish Lane.
 Once inside (and perhaps after a trim) you’ll need a secret code to open a hidden door and gain access into the bar beyond.
 You’ve made it!
 Now kick up your feet and enjoy the dope New York-inspired atmosphere and rotating selection of craft beer and cocktails.

-Hidden in an underground den below the Regatta (away from the prying eyes of meddling flatfoots) lies this perfect homage to the prohibition era of the ‘20s and ‘30s.
+Hidden in an underground den below Brisbane’s iconic Regatta Hotel (away from the prying eyes of meddling flatfoots) lies this perfect homage to the prohibition era of the ‘20s and ‘30s.
 Named for the SS Walrus, the nineteenth century steam-powered, rum still, The Walrus Club asks you to don your best threads and enjoy an old fashioned prepared with love by their sharp-skilled attendants.
 Fine liquor is their business, not sharing your inner secrets.

 Conceived in Montreal, The Cloakroom chose an equally cultured spot for its sophomore setting – Elizabeth Street!
 Stumble into Cloakroom lane, climb the fire escape and pass through an unmarked door and you’ll have finally earned passage into this minimalist venue, devoted to creating the absolute highest standard of cocktails.
 This is a bar so shrouded in sophisticated secrecy that you won’t even find a menu inside.
 Instead, an expert barkeep will start you with a powerful palate cleanser before crafting a custom cocktail specially designed to suit your personal tastes.
 We don’t deserve treatment this fine!